Time Under Tension

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss how to maximize growth of your triceps muscle
+In this episode of the Muscle PhD Live, we will go over the anatomy and how to train your hamstrings to achieve the best results

-In this episode of the Muscle PhD Live Academy we will discuss the ketogenic diet and it’s effects on your metabolism
+In this episode of the Muscle PhD Live, we will discuss Metabolic Stress and hypertrophy.
+We will also answer your questions

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.